jgerstmayr/EXUDYN/docs/RST/TestModels/carRollingDiscTest.rst

    # This is an EXUDYN example
    #
    # Details:  car with wheels modeled by ObjectConnectorRollingDiscPenalty
-   #           formulation is still under development and needs more testing
    #
    # Author:   Johannes Gerstmayr
    # Date:     2020-06-19